RobyFerro/go-web/readme.md

 ### Models
 Models are stored in "model" package and registered into "database/models.go" file.
+To create a new model you've just to use `./goweb model:create <name>` command.
-If you need to add a new model this bust be registered into "GetModels" method (database package).
+The newly created model must be registered into "GetModels" method (database package).

 ````
 // This method will return an array of models.